kelueders/routewise-backend/README.md

     ` flask run `

 ### UPDATE: Run in docker container
 Running the program in a docker container ensures it runs in a clean enviornment.
+The environment is specified in dockerfile.

-1. Install docker on your machine following the instructions on docker.com
+1. Install docker on your machine following the instructions on [docker](https://www.docker.com/)

 2. Navigate to the directory with the dockerfile.
 Build the image with the tag flask-run.
+Make sure docker is running in the background.

     `docker build -t flask-run .`

-3. Run the image with the -d tag to have the container running in the background and -p localhost:5000 to connect with the port
+3. Run the image with the -d tag to have the container running in the background and -p localhost:8000 to connect with the port.
+This will allow users to access the routes using port 8000.

-    `docker run -dp 127.0.0.1:5000:5000 flask run`
+    `docker run -dp 127.0.0.1:8000:5000 flask-run`

 4. View if the container is active and running